 Sonprayag – where Sangam of River Basuki and River Mandakini happens

-Agastmuni – 20 Kms from Rudraprayag is known for Agastmuni Temple built in the name of famous Saint Agastya
+Agastmuni / Augustyamuni – 20 km from Rudraprayag lies the Agastmuni Temple built in the name of famous Saint Agastya

 Guptkashi – is believed to be a place where Lord Shiva hid from the Pandavas.
 The place has two temples.
 Viswanath temple has several incarnations of Lord Shiva.
-Ardhanareeshwar temple, on the other hand, depicts Lord Shiva in the form of half man and half woman.
-In addition, there are two streams of water located in the temple, which symbolizes the two holy rivers, Ganges and Yamuna.
+Ardhanareeshwar temple, on the other hand, depicts Lord Shiva in the form of half-man and half-woman.
+In addition, there are two streams of water located in the temple, which symbolize the two holy rivers, Ganges and Yamuna.

-Gaurikund – The base camp to Kedarnath houses an ancient temple of Goddess Paravati.
+Gaurikund – Gaurikund the base camp to Kedarnath, houses an ancient temple of Goddess Paravati.
 It is said that Goddess Paravati meditated here for a long time to win Lord Shiva as her husband.
 There is also a common hot water spring here.
 For Ladies, there is a separate one too but currently, it was not operational.